GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 "Who declared to you that naked you are?
 Is it from the tree, which I command you not to eat from it, you eat?"

-And the human said, "The woman which you gave with me; she gave to me from the tree, and I ate."
+And the Earth (Adam) said, "The woman which you gave with me; she gave to me from the tree, and I ate."

 And He-Who-Is God said to the woman, "What is this you have made?"
 And the woman said, "The snake, he deceived me, and I ate."